 Call our Front Desk for assistance:

-Effective July 16, 2020, Island Health is using the Phreesia mobile app for appointment check-in, allowing patients to complete required paperwork safely and remotely.
+Island Health uses the Phreesia zero-contact smartphone app for appointment check-in, allowing patients to complete required paperwork safely and remotely.
 Patients will receive an email or text to pre-register up to 3 days before a scheduled appointment.
 On the day of the appointment, the Phreesia app will prompt the patient when Island Health staff is ready for the patient to enter the clinic or begin a telehealth appointment.

 You will be asked for a photo ID and insurance card (if you have one) for us to scan into your chart.